docker-mailserver/docker-mailserver/docs/content/config/best-practices/spf.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Sender_Policy_Framework):

+!!! quote
-> Sender Policy Framework (SPF) is a simple email-validation system designed to detect email spoofing by providing a mechanism to allow receiving mail exchangers to check that incoming mail from a domain comes from a host authorized by that domain's administrators.
+    Sender Policy Framework (SPF) is a simple email-validation system designed to detect email spoofing by providing a mechanism to allow receiving mail exchangers to check that incoming mail from a domain comes from a host authorized by that domain's administrators.
 The list of authorized sending hosts for a domain is published in the Domain Name System (DNS) records for that domain in the form of a specially formatted TXT record.
 Email spam and phishing often use forged "from" addresses, so publishing and checking SPF records can be considered anti-spam techniques.

+!!! seealso
     For a more technical review: https://github.com/internetstandards/toolbox-wiki/blob/master/SPF-how-to.md

 ## Add a SPF Record